 Out painting the rugged Welsh coast with fellow artists.

-Watercolour sketch of the rock formations at Ceibwr Bay, a favourite places to paint.
+Watercolour sketch of the rock formations at Ceibwr Bay.

-My Winsor and Newton watercolour field set, a compact and ingenious painting set-up.
+My Winsor and Newton watercolour field set, a ingenious painting set-up.